Concept and foundations of free trade

 Consumers benefit from free trade with a wide range of diverse products, which increases competition and improves the quality available on the market.

-This greater diversity and affordability positively impacts the quality of life, expanding options and satisfying specific consumer needs.
+This greater diversity and affordability positively impacts quality of life, expanding options and meeting specific consumer needs.

 Innovation and business efficiency